jshuadvd/hacks-n-notes/training.md

 - <form> uses method="GET" by default
 - never put sensitive data on the URI
 - don't trust user-agent
-- validate and whitelist user agents and browsers versions..
+- validate and whitelist user agents and browsers versions.. notify if any case like that happens and notify the security team, specially in intranet.
+Prevent webscrapping and hacking.